gabriel-dval/monte_carlo_pf/README.md

 ### Prerequisite packages

 To run the following script, the following modules are necessary.
-An environment .yml file has also been provided to recreate this environment.
+An environment .yml file has also been provided to recreate the development environment.

 - [numpy](https://www.example.com), v
 - [matplotlib](https://www.example.com), v